 Dangit.
 This is a discouraging thing to discover, when it really sinks in.

 I had lots of time to think on our recent road trip, and here is where I landed on this dilemma: I cannot fix anyone else, as much as I try.
-I cannot “fix” my child’s attitude or my spouse’s… (oh wait, he has no failings ;-), or my friend’s words that hurt me.
+I cannot “fix” my child’s attitude or my spouse’s, or my friend’s words that hurt me.
 The only thing that I can fix is my own response – which all too often is more self-righteous, envious, and judgmental than I would like to admit.
 [But that, ironically, I am admitting to you now].